 Tater tot what?!
 You may know it as casserole, but in Minnesota its called hotdish and it is often accompanied by crisp, crunchy tater tots.
 Comfort food at its finest.
 We like The Bulldog or The Mason Jar.

 Lefse, pickled herring, gravlax, Swedish meatballs.
 Our Scandinavian roots have made their mark in our food scene, and we’re definitely not complaining.
 For authentic breads, sausages and cheeses, and Scandinavian gifts, head to Ingebretsen’s.
 Try Tullibee, located in the Hewing Hotel for a delicious Nordic-inspired brunch or dinner.
-Or make a reservation at one of the trendiest spots in town, The Bachelor Farmer, for a toast board or some amazing meatballs.
+Head to FIKA, the Nordic-inspired café at the American Swedish Institute, for lunch or an afternoon pick me up and explore the museum afterward.
+Or, make a reservation at one of the trendiest spots in town, The Bachelor Farmer, for a toast board or some amazing meatballs.
 Pro tip: Don’t forget to wander down to Marvel Bar, the speakeasy underneath The Bachelor Farmer.

 It’s the grain of Minnesota.
 From soups to pancakes, there’s nothing better than locally harvested wild rice to give you a hearty, flavorful meal.
 Try the wild rice burger from Common Roots Café, the wild rice pancakes from The Mill Northeast or our personal favorite, the wild rice porridge from Hell’s Kitchen.